nofitnessforpurpose/TopSlotDataPack/README.md

 ## Considerations
 The 3D model makes no accomodation for manufacturing tolerances, process or material - see Notes below.
-The PCB is currently beta and has been tested, it remains your responsiblity to asses suitability!
+The PCB is currently beta and has NOT been tested, it remains your responsiblity to asses suitability!
 The assembly of PCB and case has not been tested.